Forging: A Glossary of Terms

 Bar

-metal semi-finished product, billet for the production of parts by means of plastic deformation or machining.
-Depending on the purpose of the bars have a section of round, rectangular, hexagonal, less often trapezoidal, oval or segmental shape.
+a metal semi-finished product, a billet for making parts by plastic deformation or machining.
+Depending on their purpose, bars have a round, rectangular, or hexagonal cross-section, and less often a trapezoidal, oval, or segmental shape.

-• Square - is a bar with a square cross-section and diameter from 8 to 25 mm.
+• Square bar — a bar with a square cross-section and a side from 8 to 25 mm.

-• КRound bar - a bar of round cross-section.
+• Round bar — a bar with a round cross-section.

-A round bar with a diameter of 50 mm, used for turned pieces.
+a round bar 50 mm in diameter, used for turned pieces.

 Strip

-bar of rectangular cross section, half a square.
+a bar of rectangular cross-section, half of a square.

 Profile

-dimensional section of the product obtained by rolling, pressing, forming (bending) between the rolls.
-Section of the profile - a cut on a line perpendicular to the long side of the segment; varies in width.
+a shaped section of product obtained by rolling, pressing, or forming (bending) between rolls.
+The profile cross-section is a cut on a line perpendicular to the long side of the section; it varies in width.

 Forging

-intermediate billet or product, obtained by forging or extrusion forging.
-Depending on their features, forgings are subdivided into square, rectangular, polygonal and round cross-sections, and forged and hammered according to the production method.
+an intermediate billet or product obtained by forging or extrusion forging.
+Depending on their features, forgings are divided into square, rectangular, polygonal, and round cross-sections, and into forged and hammered by production method.

 Technology